-7: PROG (Multi-step programming): This button is for programming step parameters for multistep programs.
-Pressing it creates a screen showing the eight (8) steps and their associated temperature, time and fan speed settings.
+6: PROG (Multi-step programming): This button is for programming step parameters for multistep programs.
+Pressing it creates a screen showing the eight (8) steps and their associated temperature and time settings.

-See section 4.6.2 for instructions on setting multi-step program temperature, fan speed, and step run time.
+See section 4.6.2 for instructions on setting multi-step program temperature and step run time.

-8: Operational Settings: Pressing this (gears) button will take the user to operational settings and parameters home page in the back end of the controller.
+7: Operational Settings: Pressing this (gears) button will take the user to operational settings and parameters home page in the back end of the controller.